Black man assaulted at Indiana lake faces criminal charges | Law-Order

 Monroe County Prosecutor Erika Oliphant recused herself from the case in response to public concern about whether she was impartial.

-The charges against Booker, filed in Monroe Circuit Court by special prosecutor Sonia Leerkamp, are the same recommended by IDNR investigators last summer.
-An initial hearing is set for Sept.
-14.
+The charges against Booker, filed in Monroe Circuit Court, are the same recommended by IDNR investigators last summer.
+An initial hearing is set for September 14.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)